UltraCart/rest_api_v2_sdk_csharp/docs/StorefrontApi.md

             var apiInstance = new StorefrontApi();
-            var addLibraryRequest = new AddLibraryItemRequest(); // AddLibraryItemRequest | New library item
+            var addLibraryRequest = new AddLibraryItemRequest(); // AddLibraryItemRequest | New library item request

             try
             {